Medical Laboratory Technician

 Qualified Medical Laboratory Technician (QMLT) Qualification

-- Have completed a minimum of six-calendar month’s employment in an appropriately accredited NZ laboratory and passed the Qualified Medical Laboratory Technician (QMLT) examination as set by the New Zealand Institute of Medical Laboratory Science (NZIMLS).
+- Have completed a minimum of six-calendar month’s employment in an appropriately accredited NZ laboratory and passed the Qualified Medical Laboratory Technician (QMLT) examination as set by the New Zealand Institute of Medical Laboratory Science (NZIMLS); or

 Substantially equivalent New Zealand Qualification